 You Can Travel More Slowly

-Have you ever felt pressure on a vacation to pack in activity because your time was limited?
-When you only have a week or so to enjoy your destination, travel can turn into a whirlwind checklist of things to do and places to see, but the world has so much more to offer than any checklist can provide.
+Have you ever felt pressure on a vacation to go-go-go nonstop because you had limited time?
+When you only have a week or so to enjoy your destination, travel can turn into a whirlwind checklist of things to do and places to see.
+But the world has so much more to offer than any checklist can provide.

 On a RTW trip, you can travel at your own pace.
 When you travel more slowly, you experience destinations in a different way.
 You can forget about ticking boxes off a checklist and simply enjoy being there.